angular/angular.io/public/docs/ts/latest/guide/universal.md

 The recommended scenario is to serve a static version of the landing page, then load your Angular app behind it.
 This gives the appearance of near-instant performance, and offers the full interactive experience once the full app is loaded.
 Better than a "loading" spinner, it's a real screen that engages the user.

 #### Startup Comparison

-> The graph / on the wall / tells the story / of it all _- Depeche Mode_

 To illustrate the impact of Universal, we have used the [Timeline feature in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool).
 Timeline offers many ways to inspect the performance of your app.
 Here we have used it to compare the uncached startup performance of the _Tour of Heroes_ app.
 Tour of Heroes is a simple demo app without much code or content, so it is probably smaller than the real apps you will build.